Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ``Nonce``
 ^^^^^^^^^

-An unsigned 64 bit integer number that increases sequentially to protect against replay attacks.
+An unsigned 64-bit integer number that increases sequentially to protect against replay attacks.

 It is serialized as 8 bytes in little endian::